 Number of Credits

 This on-line educational activity has been designed to meet the needs of physicians operating an office laboratory; healthcare professionals working as medical laboratory staff in non-waived diagnostic laboratories, including testing personnel, technical consultants, supervisors, and laboratory directors.
-This course addresses the quality control (QC) requirements for non-waived laboratory testing, as stipulated by the CLIA ’88 regulations published in 2003.
+This course addresses the quality control (QC) requirements for non-waived laboratory testing, as stipulated by the CMS CLIA ’88 regulations.
 QC is an integral part of the total testing process and an essential element for producing accurate test results in the clinical laboratory.
 The lessons include everything from tips for selecting control materials to quality assessment of QC, and additional resources and helpful forms are offered.

 At the conclusion of this course, the learner will be able to: